kstv364/Transcripto/README.md

 - Check if the model is available: `ollama list`
 - Pull the model if missing: `ollama pull llama3.1:8b`
 - Verify the URL in your .env file: `OLLAMA_BASE_URL=http://localhost:11434`

-#### 3. LangGraph Import Errors
-**Problem:** ImportError related to LangGraph **Solution:**
-- Use the exact versions in requirements.txt
-- Reinstall: `pip uninstall langgraph langchain -y && pip install -r requirements.txt`

-#### 4. Gradio Interface Not Loading
-**Problem:** Web interface doesn't load
-**Solution:**
-- Check if port 7860 is available
-- Try a different port: set `GRADIO_PORT=7861` in your .env file
-- Check firewall settings

-#### 5. VTT File Processing Errors
-**Problem:** VTT files not parsing correctly **Solution:**
-- Ensure your VTT file follows the WebVTT standard
-- Check the sample file in `examples/sample_transcript.vtt`
-- Verify file encoding is UTF-8

-#### 6. Debugging and Logging Issues
-**Problem:** Need more detailed logs for troubleshooting **Solution:**
-- Set `LOG_LEVEL=DEBUG` in your .env file for detailed logging
-- Available log levels: DEBUG, INFO, WARNING, ERROR, CRITICAL
-- Check application logs for specific error messages
-- Use `LOG_LEVEL=ERROR` to reduce log verbosity in production

-### Getting Help
-- Check the system health in the web interface
-- Review logs for detailed error messages (set LOG_LEVEL=DEBUG for more details)
-- Ensure all dependencies are correctly installed
-- Verify Ollama is running and accessible
-- Test your configuration: `python tests/test_config.py`

 ## Contributing